 Missouri law currently only specifically prohibits texting and driving for operators age 21 and under.
-However, 71% of all drivers cited in cellphone-related crashes in Missouri were age 22 or older.
-One of the strongest moves the state could take in this regard is to enact a hands-free law prohibiting all drivers from using a handheld electronic device while driving.
-States with a hands-free law for all drivers have seen, on average, a 15% or younger or older decrease in fatality rates within two years of adoption.
+However, 72% of all drivers cited in cellphone-related 72% crashes in Missouri were age 22 or older.
+One of the strongest moves the state could take in this or older regard is to enact a hands-free law prohibiting all drivers from using a handheld electronic device while driving.
+States with a hands-free law for all drivers have seen, on average, a 15% decrease in fatality rates within two years of adoption.